daisukelab/ml-sound-classifier/EXAMPLE_APPS.md

 - It has useful representation for using as pretrained model for other tasks.
 - 44.1 kHz, 1 second duration, 128 n_mels and 128 time hops.

-Running this will train model:
+Followings will train model:

 ```Python
 cd apps/fsdkaggle2018
 python train.py
 ```

+Running this will convert trained model to Tensorflow .pb file.

+- `FSDKaggle2018-TF-Model-Coversion.ipynb`

 ## FSDKaggle2018small